seanreed1111/sql-recipes/recipes.md

 ---

-Finding Cumulative Sums and Running Averages
+Finding Cumulative SUMs and Running Averages
 Problem
-You have a set of observations measured over time and want to compute the cumulative sum of the observations at each measurement point.
+You have a set of observations measured over time and want to compute the cumulative SUM of the observations at each measurement point.
 Or you want to compute a running average at each point.

 Solution
-Use a self-join to produce the sets of successive observations at each measurement point, and then apply aggregate functions to each set of values to compute its sum or average.
+Use a self-join to produce the sets of successive observations at each measurement point, and then apply aggregate functions to each set of values to compute its SUM or average.

 Discussion
 Recipe 12.9 illustrates how a self-join can produce relative values FROM absolute values.
 A self-join can do the opposite as well, producing cumulative values at each successive stage of a set of observations.
 The following table shows a set of rainfall measurements taken over a series of days.
 The values in each row show the observation date and the amount of precipitation in inches: